cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **content_for_missing_timestamp**
 (mandatory)<br>
-Timeatmp value to be used in the missing ghost record for timestamp columns.
+Timestamp value to be used in the missing ghost record for timestamp columns.

 <br>*Example: 1900-01-01 00:00:00*